 See Circulon Genesis nonstick set on Amazon (about $130)

-We are not big fans of any nonstick cookware, and Circulon is no exception.
-In fact, this is a really mediocre cookware brand.
+Despite its popularity, we are not big fans of the Circulon brand.
+In fact, this is really mediocre cookware.
 At this price, it's not a terrible option, but even if you love nonstick, you simply don't need it for every piece.
-And if you want nonstick cookware, tri-ply is not the way to go because the coating is going to wear out long before the rest of the pan--not to mention you'll pay too much for it.
+And if you want nonstick cookware, tri-ply is not the way to go because the nonstick coating is going to wear out long before the rest of the pan--not to mention you'll pay too much for it.

 You'd be better off with daily cookware like Tramontina Tri-Ply Clad or Cuisinart MC Pro, supplemented with an All-Clad HA1 hard anodized nonstick skillet (a set of two for about $30 each or $50 each for the larger sizes).